 We’ve invested a lot in our collaborative, instructor-less learning approach.
 Microverse students learn through an open-source curriculum as they’re supported by mentors, code reviewers, a student success team, and a personal career coach.
 They learn through pair programming while improving the communication and collaboration skills needed to thrive in a global, often remote, workplace.

 As we grow, we’ll continue to invest in creating world-class collaboration, support, and community systems while seeking out the best undiscovered technical talent across the globe.

 Companies can’t hire the best people in the world if they limit themselves to a small fraction of the global population that lives in a western country or developed economy.

-Businesses from Poland to the USA have hired Microverse graduates from all over the world — and they’ve been happy to learn that great developers with 1,200+ hours of experience working in diverse, distributed engineering teams don’t have to cost 6-figure salaries.
+Businesses from Poland to the US have hired Microverse graduates from around the world.
+They’ve been happy to learn that great developers with 1,200+ hours of experience working in diverse, distributed engineering teams don’t have to cost 6-figure salaries.

 We plan to double down on helping businesses connect with thousands of graduates while helping our students land these life-changing global opportunities.

 We also have a global, fully-distributed team, and it would be almost impossible to attract the kind of talent working for Microverse right now if we hadn’t started that way by default.
 We’ll continue growing our diverse team in the coming months — and you’ll never see a “you must have the right to work in the US” clause on any of the positions we’re hiring for.

 That was this past year, and we can’t wait for where we’re headed! 🚀